Welcome to the College of Nursing

 Students are expected to provide their own transportation to the MUSC campus.
 Students staying at hotels near the MUSC campus should plan to walk to campus or take the MUSC shuttle bus if the pick-up location is near the hotel.
 Students traveling to campus via car are allowed to park at the Hagood Parking Lot.
 This is free, but gets full quickly.
 In order to get a parking space, you would need to get there by 7:15 a.m.
 You would also need to take a MUSC shuttle bus which operates throughout the mornings and afternoons.
 After parking you car, you'll want to look for the bus stop areas in the parking lot and will want to take the bus that says Jonathan Lucas in the front.
 Buses arrive every five minutes for pick up throughout the morning.
 The shuttle bus will make several stops before getting to your destination.
 Please allot 25 minutes to get to your destination.
 The Jonathan Lucas St. stop is the stop you will want to get off; it will be where the majority of people get off.
 If the bus driver asks you for ID, please tell them you are a new student here for orientation and show him/her your orientation schedule.

 Please click here to print out the parking pass for Hagood Parking Lot.
-This must be printed in COLOR.
-If you do not have a color printer, please let me know and I will mail you a pass.
+This must be printed in COLOR or in black and white on YELLOW paper.
 This pass must be placed on the dashboard of the driver's side.

 If you'd like to park in one of the visitor's lots that will require you to pay, please click here for list of parking garages.
 The Jonathan Lucas St. parking lot is the most centralized parking lot on campus.